Employment Litigation: Summary Judgment Motion Strategies

 - What are the substantive considerations in planning the motion?

-- How does discovery affect the outcome of a motion for summary judgment?
+- How does discovery impact the outcome of a motion for summary judgment?

 Casey S. Erick